 We both go home, and you make dinner and go to bed.
 I, however, stay up late loading your pictures onto my hard drive.
 I make three backup copies of the images, and then cull any shots that are totally unusable.
-I then process those shots, (up to 300) applying light changes like color correction, darkening/lightening, etc- note that this isn’t full-on retouching, this is just making sure the shots are presentable.
+I then process those shots, applying light changes like color correction, darkening/lightening, etc- note that this isn’t full-on retouching, this is just making sure the shots are presentable.
 I then upload them to a private gallery within one week of your shoot.
 You are free to send the gallery to friends and family, and you can also download and post those shots anywhere.
-The photos you receive in the first gallery are for web use only, and watermarked.
-I will remove the watermark once I receive your final headshot choice.
+The photos you receive in the first gallery are for web use only.
 Usually people make a smaller gallery on Facebook and ask their friends to weigh in on their favorites.
 This should also take you no more than two weeks.
 From that initial gallery, you pick ONE- good luck!
-Once you’ve picked THE SHOT from that group, I will go at it in Photoshop with my fancy drawing tablet and send you the final retouched image (s) within one week of your final selection.
+Once you’ve picked THE SHOT from that group, the amazing wizards at Reproductions will go at it in Photoshop and send you the final retouched image!

 What's my job as the client?